Density of power-free values of polynomials: Introduction

 The proof of Theorems \ref{MT1} and \ref{MT2} will largely rely on the affine determinant method of Heath-Brown \cite{HB2}, which is the same tool used by Browning in \cite{B2}.
 The main innovation in this paper is using sieve methods to handle medium sized primes which contribute to $N_{F,k}(B)$ and $\N_{F,k}(B)$.
-Resolving the contribution of the middle range would also allow us to provide the expected asymptotic formula for $N_{F,d-1}$ for the cases not covered in Theorem \ref{MT1}, namely $d=3,4$.
-As Hooley himself suggests in \cite{Hoo2} this is possible using his early method from \cite{hooley76}.
-More precisely, one can estimate the last range of primes contributing to $N_{F,d-1}(B)$ with the help of the Gallagher's larger sieve.